RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 Your mind can enter the focused mode when you try to solve a specific problem and look at all details required to solve the problem.

 An analogy may be helpful for understanding why you need to switch between the modes of learning.
 To make a strong wall, you need to place the bricks evenly apart with mortar between each brick.
-With just bricks and no mortar, the wall won't have any "glue" holding it togethe.
+With just bricks and no mortar, the wall won't have any "glue" holding it together.
 It will be unstable and collapse.
 The same is true if you just use the focus mode.
 You need to take a break and look at the big picture to place mortar and allow it to dry.
 If you only use the diffuse mode, you won't know how to do specific problems and will only understand the general idea.
 It's like trying to build a wall when you don't have enough bricks.

 ## Memory (ToDo)

-### Working memory := typically stores 3-4 chuncks temporarily.
+### Working memory := typically stores 3-4 chunks temporarily.
 It is like an inefficient mental blackboard where chalk fades over time.

 ### Long term memory := stores memory long term (not indefinitely).
 May take time to access memory that wasn't learned through spaced repetition.